 Addressing Extraordinary Circumstances

-If your B-1 or B-2 status has lapsed and you are applying for the change or extension thereof, you should be able to explain why there were extraordinary circumstances that could not have been avoided that led to the delay.
+If your B-1 or B-2 status has lapsed and you are applying for a change or extension, you should explain the extraordinary circumstances that led to the delay and could not have been avoided.
 Other possible reasons could be health complications, loss of passports or other travel documents, or problems with the application process.

 You are likely to be denied if you do not have a good reason for being late.
 When in such a situation, it is best that you consult with an immigration attorney on what to do, which could be to return to your home country.